veprelax/WORK-CASE-6/README.md

 Provide powerful developer-oriented shells to programmers.

+### Based on each group’s purpose, we assigned appropriate default shells to users:

+Technical support users were assigned the Bash shell.

+Developers were assigned the Zsh shell.

+Founders were given access to the Fish shell.

+Financiers and guests were restricted from accessing any shell by setting their accounts to use a non-interactive shell that blocks login access.

+This setup ensured that only technical roles had access to interactive shell environments, while non-technical roles were restricted for security.

 # Task 4: Demonstration of User Capabilities
 Example Commands Executed by Group Members:
 ### Tech Support (tech1, tech2) using bash: